 - Boeuf bourguignon – Beef stewed in red wine.
 From the Burgundy region

 - Oysters – French people love raw oysters.
-In Cancale, Brittany, it is possible to eat on the street at very affordable prices.
+In Cancale, Brittany, eating on the street at very affordable prices is possible.

 - Cassoulet – a kind of beans stew with duck and pork.
 Typical of the south of France, it is perhaps the heaviest food on this list.

 - Niçoise salad – typical of Nice, this is a tuna, green beans, anchovies, and vegetable salad.

 Of course, we cannot forget the famous baguette, preferably freshly made and very crispy.
 Note that the baguette in France is an institution, so it is usually delicious.

 # 33 If the main dishes (and the baguette) of French origin are well-known and, above all, divine, what can we say about the sweets and desserts?